esattok/cs319-spring22-git-lab/README.md

 ## Lab Content:
-- This assignment is aimed to perform several actions on git such as fork, push, pull, resolve conflicts, and merge request.
+- This assignment is aimed to perform several actions on git such as fork, push, pull, resolve conflicts, and merge request
+- A simple calculator is used while doing the git lab assignment

 #### Notes: